Richard Kimmel: Biography

 and has toured to more than 20 cities internationally with the show, including London, Paris, Berlin, Amsterdam, Barcelona, and Istanbul.

 Kimmel co-founded the New York City performance-art theater The Box on Valentine's Day in 2007 with partners Simon Hammerstein (the grandson of famed lyricist and playwright Oscar Hammerstein II) and Randy Weiner.

 The club, which The New York Times said "was labeled the savior of hip Manhattan nightlife" when it opened, was the subject of controversies in 2008.
-Two performers alleged inappropriate behavior by Kimmel and Hammerstein (which they both denied, and their other employees discounted), the extreme nature of some of the club's acts was criticized, and noise complaints lead to the local community board recommending that the club's liquor license renewal be denied.
+The extreme nature of some of the club's acts were criticized, and noise complaints lead to the local community board recommending that the club's liquor license renewal be denied.
 (The license was ultimately renewed.)
 In 2011, Kimmel and his partners opened The Box Soho in London.

 Kimmel is a member of the Lincoln Center Director's Lab, and recipient of awards from the NEH, the Princess Grace Foundation, and the New York State Council on the Arts.